What Is a Timeshare and How Does It Work?

 Instead, you’re purchasing the rights to rent the property during the specified fixed or floating weeks for a certain number of years.

-The share in the property goes back to the resort company once your contract expires.
-While these types of timeshares might be less expensive, they can also be more difficult to sell.
+The share in the property reverts to the resort company upon your contract’s expiration.
+While these types of timeshares might be less expensive, they can also be more challenging to sell.

 Since there’s no actual ownership with leasehold contracts, you could be better off planning your vacation using one of the best vacation rental websites instead of signing up for a timeshare leasehold contract.